-With the re-activation of the project in 2018, Avalon has confirmed that its exploration permitting allows for additional study at the T-Zone and historical areas, including partial dewatering of the adit for obtaining a bulk sample for testing.
-It also includes approval for the extension of the airstrip, road and plant site construction which can utilize any inert waste rock produced during exploration and development and potential future small scale mining activities.
-This has the environmental and cost benefits of avoiding the need for additional guarry development.
+With the re-activation of the project in 2018, Avalon's exploration permitting allows for additional study at the T-Zone and historical areas, including partial dewatering of the adit for obtaining a bulk sample for testing.
+It also includes approval for the extension of the airstrip, road and plant site construction which can utilize any inert waste rock and optical sorting process rejects produced during exploration and development.
+In discussion with regulators, there is also potential to initiate future small scale pilot mining activities for bulk samples under the existing exploration permit or the existing early works Land Use Permit and Water License.
+This has the environmental and cost benefits of avoiding the need for additional quarry development, dramatically reduces water use and environmental footprint and allows for a rapid development of the low risk, low impact small scale mining activities.